 What You Need to Know about Sugar, Carbs, and Fitness Snacks

 A secret known for decades by elite athletes and aesthetic bodybuilders is that you can get better results from your workouts – and develop a stronger physique – by timing your carb intake so that most of your carbohydrates are consumed after strenuous physical activity, along with some quality protein.

 These post-workout fitness cookies provide an ideal solution – and they’re delicious.

-However, if there is a time when a bit of sugar might be beneficial, it’s after an intense exercise session when a bit of sugar can help to shuttle protein and nutrients into dry, thirsty muscles (this is a trick that sports competitors have known for over half a century).
+- In that case, it’s after an intense exercise session when a bit of sugar can help to shuttle protein and nutrients into dry, thirsty muscles.

 Eat Your Way to a Healthier Body with This Fitness Cookie